 About Mole Hazards in Southeast Michigan

 While moles are a problem throughout the eastern half of North America, they are a particularly serious threat in Michigan thanks to a number of environmental factors.
 Chief among these is the heavy amount of forest cover in the Great Lakes State.
-Moles feed primarily on earthworms, which gather in soils with large numbers of trees nearby.
-Heavily forested areas are thus prime locations for invasions, making it essential for homeowners in much of Michigan to invest in pest control for their yards.
+Moles feed primarily on grubs and earthworms, which gather in soils with large numbers of trees nearby.
+Heavily forested areas are thus prime locations for tunneling invasions, making it essential for homeowners in much of Michigan to invest in pest control for their yards.

 Besides its forests, Michigan is famous for heavy snowfall, which also contributes to mole attacks.
 The more snow there is on the ground, the more insulation moles have against cold air, allowing them to stay warm and active throughout the winter.
 Snow cover also makes it harder to catch these pests as they burrow into your soil.
 Since many areas of Southeast Michigan are completely covered with snow for up to a third of the year, control must be proactive, getting rid of invaders during warm seasons so there are none left once the snow begins to fall.